NINDS CDE Notice of Copyright

-Exploratory: Cerebral Palsy (CP), Freidreich's Ataxia (FA) and Unruptured Cerebral Aneurysms and Subarachnoid Hemorrhage (SAH)
+Exploratory: Cerebral Palsy (CP), Friedreich's Ataxia (FA) and Unruptured Cerebral Aneurysms and Subarachnoid Hemorrhage (SAH)

 |Short Description of Instrument||

-Purpose: The FIM measures degree of independence in activities of self-care, sphincter control, transfers, locomotion, communication, and cognition.
+Purpose: The FIM measures the capacity for independence in activities of self-care, sphincter control, transfers, locomotion, communication, and cognition.

 Overview: The FIM emerged from a thorough developmental process overseen by a National Task Force of rehabilitation research.
 The National Task force reviewed 36 published and unpublished functional assessment scales before agreeing on an instrument.
-The FIM is an 18-item ordinal scale, used with all diagnoses within a rehabilitation population.
+The FIM is an 18-item scale with each item structured in an ordinal scale.
+It can be used with all diagnoses within a rehabilitation population.
 It is viewed as most useful for assessment of progress during inpatient rehabilitation.